NVIDIA/NeMo/docs/source/asr/asr_language_modelling.rst

 In this approach, an N-gram LM is trained on text data, then it is used in fusion with beam search decoding to find the best candidates.
 The beam search decoders in NeMo support language models trained by KenLM library `https://github.com/kpu/kenlm <https://github.com/kpu/kenlm>`__.
-The beam search decoders and KenLM library are not installed by default in NeMo.
-You may need to install them first by the script at 'scripts/asr_language_modelling/ngram_lm/install_beamsearch_decoders.py'.
+The beam search decoders and KenLM library are not installed by default in NeMo, and you need to install them to be able to use beam search decoding and N-gram LM.
+Please refer to 'scripts/ngram_lm/install_beamsearch_decoders.sh' on how to install them.

 NeMo supports both character-based and BPE-based models for N-gram LMs.
 An N-gram LM can be used with beam search decoders on top of the ASR models to produce more accurate candidates.
 The beam search decoder would incorporate the scores produced by the N-gram LM into its score calculations as the following:

 .. code::